 We are casting a wide net for technologies that we consider.
-We are looking for the most innovative approaches to large science questions that impact energy and or advanced manufacturing.
-If your technology can be tied to either of those topics, and you believe that the resources at Oak Ridge National Lab will help advance the technology, we encourage you to apply.
+We are looking for the most innovative approaches to large science questions that impact energy, advanced manufacturing and/or integrated grid.
+If your technology can be tied to one or more of those topics, and you believe that the resources at Oak Ridge National Lab will help advance the technology, we encourage you to apply.

 The DOE’s Advanced Manufacturing Office will provide an Oak Ridge Institute for Science and Education (ORISE) fellowship to the selected technology innovators for the first year, with the potential for a one-year renewal.
 Personal stipends provided by the ORISE fellowship have a base rate of approximately $80,000 per year, plus allowances for health insurance and travel.
 Additional benefits include business guidance and mentorship as well as some seed funding for R&D efforts within ORNL.

 Lab access and research funding – In addition to unparalleled access to facilities, equipment, and expertise at Oak Ridge National Laboratory, fellows receive $200,000 of R&D funding to support collaboration opportunities with researchers across the lab.